-A minor in exercise science is offered by the department of kinesiology to provide students from other departments across the University with the opportunity to gain experience in this area.
+A minor in exercise science provides students from other departments across the University with the opportunity to gain experience in this area.
 The minor requires 22 credits of course work, including required lecture and lab courses in human anatomy, physiology, exercise physiology, and biomechanics, as well as elective courses taken from a variety of areas within exercise science.
-Students interested in completing the minor in exercise science should contact the department's academic adviser for additional information.
+Students interested in completing the minor in exercise science should contact the program academic adviser for additional information.